apicco/spotquant/README.md

 # Versions
 1.04 - The threshold value used to compute the mask with the Yen algorithm is now computed on the image z max projection.
 That way the threshold values are smaller and the spot selection less stringent.
 Otherwise, dim spots were often discarded.

+# License
+The software is distributed under the [GNU General Public License v3.0](https://github.com/apicco/spotquant/blob/master/LICENSE).
+However, we would appreciate if you cite [Picco, A., Kaksonen, M., _Precise tracking of the dynamics of multiple proteins in endocytic events_,  Methods in Cell Biology, Vol. 139, pages 51-68 (2017)](http://www.sciencedirect.com/science/article/pii/S0091679X16301546) if you use or modify this software.

 # Installation

 You need Python 3.X.
 To install the `spotquant` package it is sufficient to download it [here](https://github.com/apicco/spotquant/archive/master.zip).